 This book was first published in 1919 and was written by, William Long, the famous American naturalist who was the first person to study how animals in the wild talk and communicate with each other.
 His findings were based on years of detailed field observations.

-This is an amazing book for kids, but if your teens want a book about animals and how they feel emotions, one of my favorites is: When Elephants Weep: The Emotional Lives of Animals by Jeffrey Masson
+This is a fun book for kids, but if your teens want a book about animals and how they feel emotions, one of my favorites is: When Elephants Weep: The Emotional Lives of Animals by Jeffrey Masson

 Ant Cities by Arthur Dorros